privacybydesign/irma-documentation/yivi-docs/docs/what-is-yivi.md

 With the arrival of eIDAS 2.0 and the EUDI-wallet framework, Yivi is evolving into a **crypto agile** wallet: capable of supporting multiple cryptographic schemes, credential formats, and protocols side by side.
 For Yivi, this means:

-- Supporting multiple credential formats (SD-JWT VC, Idemix, and future post-quantum implementations)
+- Supporting multiple credential formats (SD-JWT VC, Idemix, Mdoc, W3C VC, and future post-quantum implementations)
 - Implementing industry-standard protocols (OpenID4VP, OpenID4VCI) alongside our existing IRMA protocol
 - Enabling interoperability with various trust schemes and ecosystems